AztecProtocol/aztec-packages/yellow-paper/docs/decentralisation/governance.md

 Any token holder can delegate their token's voting weight to another address, including the current canonical rollup's, if it wishes to follow along in that addresses' vote.
 The tokens being delegated will be locked, either within the governance contract or the vesting contract.

 :::info
-:bulb: Locked, uncirculating tokens can be delegated!
+:bulb: Locked, non-circulating tokens can be delegated!
 This "economic training wheel" enables Aztec Labs, Foundation, and potential investors to participate responsibly in governance while the protocol is getting off the ground.
-It is TBD if these locked, uncirculating, delegated tokens will be able to earn incentives, ie block rewards.
+It is TBD if these locked, non-circulating, delegated tokens will be able to earn incentives, i.e., block rewards.
 :::

 The diagram below articulates calling delegateTo(address) on both the governance contract and specifying a particular address.
 Additionally calling delegateTo() on the current canonical rollup if you wish to align with whatever voting mechanism that system currently as in place.